passkeydeveloper/passkeys.dev/content/en/about/_index.md

 images: []
 ---

-passkeys.dev is brought to you by the [W3C WebAuthn Community Adoption Group](https://www.w3.org/community/webauthn-adoption/) and the [FIDO Alliance](https://fidoalliance.org/).
+passkeys.dev is brought to you by the [W3C WebAuthn Community Adoption Group](https://www.w3.org/community/webauthn-adoption/) and members of the [FIDO Alliance](https://fidoalliance.org/).

 ## What's next?